-Characteristics of an Effective
+Characteristics of a God-Glorifying

 Director of The Always Be Ready Apologetics Ministry

 © Copyright 2000–2014